 - If Broca's area is involved, there will also be difficulty with speech - called Broca's dysphasia.
 This produces inconsistent and unpredictable errors, usually substitution, with spontaneous speech containing fewer errors.
-See separate Dysarthria and Dysphasia article.
+See the separate Dysarthria and Dysphasia article.

 - There may be amaurosis fugax (fleeting loss of vision), a unilateral loss indicative of retinal ischaemia, usually associated with emboli or stenosis of the ipsilateral carotid artery.

 - If the ophthalmic cortex is involved there will be a homonymous hemianopia that may present purely as ignoring one side of the visual field.

 - There may be hemiparesis, hemisensory symptoms, diplopia, vertigo, vomiting, dysarthria, dysphagia, or ataxia.

 - Ask both the patient and, if possible, those around, about weakness such as a drooping face, gait, confusion, dysarthria, loss of memory, or abnormal behaviour.
 Fleeting symptoms may be more obvious to those around than to the patient.

 - Ask about duration, intensity and fluctuation of symptoms.

 - Establish whether there were any simultaneous cardiac symptoms.